 #9.
 Sylvan Park

 Looking for a strong and friendly community with decent walkability?
 Sylvan Park might be the perfect fit for you.
+This has long been one of the most desirable areas in Nashville.
 While this neighborhood does not quite have the variety of restaurants and shopping as some of the others on this list, it does still have excellent options.
 Some of these include McCabe’s Pub, Neighbors, Star Bagel and Cafe Nonna.
 I consider McCabe Park to be the anchor of this neighborhood.
 It’s amenities include a 27-hole golf course, a greenway and state-of-the-art community center.
 Sylvan Park consists mainly of renovated bungelow-style homes, with newer properties mixed in.
 Walkability is going to depend greatly on where you live in the neighborhood, which is why Sylvan Park only makes it to #8 on our list.

 #8.
 8th Avenue/Melrose